rugglesbohannon/Bitcoin-Research-Project/Ankit/index.md

 ---

+### Conclusion

+Finally, we can decide on how much percentage of each cryptocurrencies to hold based on the correlation matrix.
+Since bitcoin price has strong positive correlation with ethereum price, it is not safe to hold only these two crytpos.
+Instead, you can diversify your portfolio by holding more of USDC because this is negatively correlated with the bitcoin and ethereum price.
+Always remember that a well-diversified portfolio goes a long way in ensuring success in the ever-evolving and volatile cryptocurrency markets.

+---

 ### Jupyter Notebook

 This is a link to Jupyter notebook which has got the code for data wrangling and analysis.
 [Jupyter Notebook](Project.ipynb)